 Over the years I noticed that names based off of the rat’s coloring or personality lead to commonly used choices, such as Oreo, Mocha, Nibbles, or Squeakers.
 All perfectly fine names.
 But if you wish something a bit more distinctive, then I highly suggest getting out a thesaurus (or visiting www.thesaurus.com) to search for more unique synonyms.
 This is essentially how I came up with the name Cinder for my female rat.
 Her facial markings looked as though she just came out from sniffing around a chimney and smudged her cute face with ash.

 If your rat has a standout feature, one unlike their cagemates, give him or her a name that specifically honors it.
-This is exactly what I did with my rat Pi, who was born with three regular feet and one adorably misshapen one.
-My husband took one look at her and exclaimed, “She has 3.14 feet!
+This is exactly what I did with my rat Pi, who was born with all four limbs, but only two regular feet and one adorably misshapen one.
+My husband took one look at her and exclaimed, “She has 3.14 legs!
 She is Pi!”
 She did look a bit as though she had a peg-leg, too, making her a Pi-Rat-e!

 Explore Other Languages